ADataDate/Etta_and_Gella/README.md

-Etta & Gella at HAckaday!!!
+Etta & Gella at Hackaday!!!
 ========================================

-We are going to HAckaday and we need help.
+We are going to Hackaday and we need help.

 Repository Contents
 -------------------